Impact

 Risk and Exploitability

-The issue is a local exploit that can be exploited by any user on the system.
-There is no public CVSS score, and the EPSS score is not available.
+The vulnerability is a local exploit that can be performed by any user on the system, as indicated by the lack of capability checks when detaching BPF programs without a program FD.
+The likely attack vector is local user privilege, inferred from the description that the check is only enforced when a program FD is present; otherwise any user can detach.
+The publicly available CVSS score is 7.3, and the EPSS score is < 1%, indicating a very low likelihood of exploitation.
 The vulnerability is not listed in CISA’s KEV catalog, suggesting no known widespread exploitation to date.
-Nevertheless, the potential to disrupt network functions or degrade security controls makes the risk moderate, and the attack vector is local user privilege.
+Nevertheless, the potential to disrupt network functions or degrade security controls makes the risk moderate.

 OpenCVE Enrichment